 David Smyth represents corporations and individuals facing federal and state government investigations and in complex litigation.
 His related work in corporate compliance, whistleblower issues, and data security extends to public companies and other entities with sophisticated regulatory matters.

 David has a wide-ranging enforcement practice focusing on representation of corporations and individuals facing action by federal and state authorities.
 David also conducts internal corporate investigations and advises companies on compliance with federal and state securities laws and other laws and regulations.
-He has handled cases in three of the SEC’s regional offices and its headquarters in Washington, D.C., and has also led the defense of investigations by the U.S. Department of Justice, the Commodity Futures Trading Commission, and the Consumer Financial Protection Bureau.
-This investigative work has included leading the responses to numerous federal grand jury subpoenas and directing the crafting of Wells submissions to the SEC.
+He has handled cases in three of the SEC’s regional offices and its headquarters in Washington, D.C., and has also led the defense of investigations by the U.S. Department of Justice, the Financial Industry Regulatory Authority, the Commodity Futures Trading Commission, and the Consumer Financial Protection Bureau.
+This investigative work has included leading the responses to numerous federal grand jury subpoenas and crafting of Wells submissions to the SEC.

 In his work, David demonstrates the skills that make him a sought-after counselor and advocate: respect of the regulators, sensitivity to the nuances present in complex business environments, and deep understanding of his clients’ industries.

 David practices complex business litigation and represents clients on a variety of financial issues, both in federal and state court and in arbitrations before FINRA.
 He has represented numerous businesses and individuals in matters involving alleged securities violations, interest rate swaps, and the assessment of business property taxes.
 In these matters, David brings a creative approach for his clients, seeking solutions where others have found insurmountable problems.